vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 ### change

 It fires after each change in the carousel (click on dots, nav buttons).
-However, while user drags the carousel this event fires after dropping the carousel or after stopping dragging.
+However, while the user drags the carousel this event fires after dropping the carousel or after stopping dragging.
 This event exposes the object of the type `SlidesOutputData`.
 It's populated by data defined before firing the event.
 This event just notifies about changes.
 New data (active slides, startPosition) gets available after the end of moving the carousel (event `translated`).
 ```typecript
 class SlidesOutputData {